 Funding arrangements

 The costs of litigation can be high and many litigants are unable (or unwilling) to pay for it out of their own resources.
-Litigation funding is a broad term which covers the various ways in which a party can obtain assistance in funding the costs of litigation.
+Litigation funding is a broad term which covers the various ways in which a party can obtain assistance with funding the costs of litigation.
 Examples include:

 1. third party or commercial litigation funding agreements